zzzprojects/EntityFramework-Classic/docs/pages/features/query-include-optimized.md

 ## Description

-The **EF Query Include Optimized** feature let you to filter related entities that will be included.
-However, instead to make one big query like **Query Include Filter**, the queries is split in several queries to optimize the performance like `EF Core` does.
+The **EF Query Include Optimized** feature let you filter related entities that will be included.
+However, instead to make one big query like **Query Include Filter**, the queries are split in several queries to optimize the performance like `EF Core` does.

-The feature work exactly like [Query Include Filter](/query-include-filter), but you use the `IncludeOptimized` method instead.
+The feature works exactly like [Query Include Filter](/query-include-filter), but you use the `IncludeOptimized` method instead.

-The query is split in multiples queries which reduce the amount of data transferred.
+The query is split in multiple queries which reduce the amount of data transferred.

 ```csharp
 var customers = context.Customers.IncludeOptimized(x => x.Invoices.Where(y => !y.IsSoftDeleted)).ToList();
 ```
 [Try it](https://dotnetfiddle.net/K0gPht)

 > The **Query Include Optimized** feature may sometimes reduce the performance.
-For example, when some database index are missing.
+For example, when some database indexes are missing.

 ### Download
 To use this feature, you need to download the following [NuGet Package](https://www.nuget.org/packages/Z.EntityFramework.Plus.QueryIncludeOptimized.EFClassic/)

 ### Entity Framework Classic - Integration
-The **Query Include Optimized** feature will be eventually integrated directly in **Entity Framework Classic**.
+The **Query Include Optimized** feature will eventually integrate directly in **Entity Framework Classic**.

-It's planned that this feature get a major revamp to work more easily with include methods such as `Include` and `IncludeFilter`.
+It's planned that this feature gets a major revamp to work more easily with include methods such as `Include` and `IncludeFilter`.

 ## Documentation